nc-de-awsome/nc-de-awsome/README.md

    sh state.sh
    ```

-   THis creates an s3 bucket that will store the terraform state file remotely.
+   This creates an s3 bucket that will store the terraform state file remotely.

 4. Deployment of AWS resources are automated using GitHub Actions.